mattiash/mattias.holmlund.se/content/post/running-node-in-docker.md

 ## The build image

-The next step is to create a `build` docker image.
+The next step is to create a *build* docker image.
 The build-image includes all the dependencies that we need to build our code and test it.
-We will throw away the build-image after we are done with it, so we don't need to bother to keep the size of the image down.
+We will throw away the build-image after we are done with it, so we don't need to bother with keeping the size of the image down.

 ```Dockerfile
 FROM base as build